 Vanlalsiam is just 11 years old.
 His parents and two siblings have all died (we assume due to HIV/AIDS) and so he is cared for by his grandmother.
 He has been attending MSF's Singngat clinic here in Manipur, India, since 2008, having started antiretroviral and anti-tuberculosis treatment with the Ministry of Health but not getting any better.

 MSF changed his treatment slightly, but he still did not improve.
 He deteriorated and was admitted to Shalom, a Community Care Center, in Churachandpur, supported by MSF who provides drugs and materials and staff.
 One of our national staff doctors and our expat HIV/TB doctor do a ward-round with the doctor in Shalom three times a week.

-In the north-eastern state of Manipur, MSF runs four clinics providing basic healthcare, HIV and TB treatment and counselling as well as maternity services.
-In 2009, MSF provided over 31,000 basic health care consultations.
+In the north-eastern state of Manipur, MSF runs four clinics providing basic healthcare, HIV and TB treatment and counseling as well as maternity services.
+In 2009, MSF provided over 31,000 basic healthcare consultations.
 Pregnant women living with HIV were provided with anti-retroviral therapy for their own health and to prevent transmission of HIV from mother to child.
 MSF is treating over 400 HIV patients with anti-retroviral drugs.